drand/website/docs/concepts/cryptography.md

 ## Setup Phase

-The purpose of the Drand setup phase is to create a collective private, and public key pair shared among $n$ participants.
+The purpose of the drand setup phase is to create a collective private, and public key pair shared among $n$ participants.
 This is done through a $t$-of-$n$ [Distributed Key Generation (DKG)](https://en.wikipedia.org/wiki/Distributed_key_generation) process at the end of which each of the $n$ participants obtains a copy of the **collective public key**, together with a **private key share** of the **collective private key**.
 The key shares are computed such that no individual node knows the entire collective private key.

 Each private key share can then be used to perform cryptographic threshold computations, such as generating threshold signatures, where at least $t$ contributions produced using the individual private key shares are required to successfully finish the collective operation.